 WaveVR_PoseTrackerwill receive the pose event and change the game object’s transform according to the tracking device.
 You can choose an index to decide which device will be tracked.

 In play mode, the main camera will be expanded in the runtime.
 The following components and game objects are created and added to the head game object.

-You can also expand the cameras by clicking the expand button.
+You can also expand the cameras by clicking on the expand button.
 After expanding, the created game objects can be modified.

 This is the component added in the Eye Center after expanding.

 These are the game objects added as children of the head after expanding:

 - Eye Left

 Both eyes, which are represented by “Eye Right and Left”, will be based on the IPD to adjust their position to the left or right.
 Therefore, each eye will see from a different place.
 The “Eye Both” will be in the center position between two eyes, and just set different matrices into the shader for each eye when rendering.
 Every eye’s camera position will be set in runtime according to the device.
 Thus, you do not have to modify the eye transform yourself.
 In editor, we give a preset position to the transforms.

 If the GameObject of Wave_Render has a Camera, it will be copied to Eye Center, and then be disabled.